Frequently Asked Questions

 "IRENE" can be any name.
 "43" is any boiler serial number followed by any year of production.
 Thickness of the plates is 0.5mm.

 The length of the builder plate in the drawing above is 18.5mm.
 The etching proces does not allow for smaller letters.
 When home-building and you paint the plates yourselves: we're using Humbrol 19 (gloss bright red).

 The name & builder plates can be ordered at Narrow Planet.
 Direct link to the builder plates: builder plates.

 Linkages for the regulator, reverser, whistle and damper need to be

 bend with a small pair of pliers.
 The damper linkage needs some soft

 soldering.
 Servo arms need to be cut and drilled.
 Painting the parts

 and final assembling is not more difficult than building the Roundhouse R/C Fittings Kit.

 Because our kits do contain a switch and a charger panel jack electrical soldering is necessary.
-The rechargeable batteries delivered with Elke and Irene need to be soldered together and taped with insulation tape.
+The rechargeable batteries delivered with Elke, Irene and Darjeeling need to be soldered together and taped with insulation tape.
 Note: if you do not want to do this electrical work yourself, we can supply these electric parts already soldered at extra costs.

 Our locomotives are developed for a Planet T5, Reely HR4